manfredsteyer/guest-writer/articles/2019-11-23-royderks-auth0-graphql-react.markdown

 export default Events;
 ```

 This file uses the `GET_EVENT` query to retrieve a single event based on the `id` for the route, which you can test by going to [`http://localhost:3000/event/2`](http://localhost:3000/event/2).
-The `useParams` Hook from `react-router-dom` gets the value for `id` from the route and the `useQuery` Hook retrieves the event.
+The `useParams` Hook from `react-router-dom` gets the value for `id` from the route, and the `useQuery` Hook retrieves the event.
 You can see there are no attendants displayed yet, as the information on the field `attendants` is only visible when you pass a valid JWT with the query.

 Passing along a JWT requires you to set more parameters to the `useQuery` Hook, but first, let's make the single event route reachable from the `Events` component.
 You can use the `Link` component from `react-router-dom` and add this to the file `src/Events.js`: